wingo/whippet/benchmarks/README.md

    threads.
 We analytically compute the peak amount of live data and then size the GC heap as a multiplier of that size.
 It has a peak heap consumption of 10 MB or so per mutator thread: not very large.
-   At a 2x heap multiplier, it causes about 30 collections for the whippet collector, and runs somewhere around 200-400 milliseconds in single-threaded mode, on the machines I have in 2022.
+   At a 2x heap multiplier, it causes about 30 collections for the `mmc` collector, and runs somewhere around 200-400 milliseconds in single-threaded mode, on the machines I have in 2022.
 For low thread counts, the GCBench benchmark is small; but then again many Guile processes also are quite short-lived, so perhaps it is useful to ensure that small heaps remain lightweight.

-   To stress Whippet's handling of fragmentation, we modified this benchmark to intersperse pseudorandomly-sized holes between tree nodes.
+   To stress `mmc`'s handling of fragmentation, we modified this benchmark to intersperse pseudorandomly-sized holes between tree nodes.